Nepo baby

-A nepo baby is a person who benefits from their parent's celebrity, social capital or wealth to achieve success in a closely related field of work to their mother or father.
-The word is a portmanteau of nepotism and baby.
-Nepo babies are able to exploit their parental connections in specific industries to build their own careers in the same or similar sector.
-The term is often used pejoratively to describe someone whose fame and success are unearned or undeserved.
+A nepo baby is a person who is perceived to benefit from their parent's celebrity, social capital or wealth to achieve success in a field of work closely related to that of their mother or father, and is most commonly associated with the entertainment industry.
+The term is a portmanteau of nepotism and baby.
+Nepo babies are characterized as exploiting their parental connections to build their own careers.
+The term is often used pejoratively to describe those who found fame or success which critics believe was unearned or undeserved.